Banking (No. 2) Bill [HL]

 Description

-Part 7 (Miscellaneous) includes provisions on Treasury support for banks (including the use of the Consolidated Fund and National Loans Fund), changes to the Bank of England's governance, and amendments to the Financial Services Authority's powers.
-It also addresses the registration of charges and financial collateral arrangements.
+Part 7 covers miscellaneous provisions, including Treasury support for banks (via the Consolidated Fund and National Loans Fund), changes to the Bank of England's structure and responsibilities, and modifications to existing legislation on charges and insolvency.

 Government Spending